TheProxyCompany/proxy-inference-engine/README.md

   <img src="https://raw.githubusercontent.com/TheProxyCompany/proxy-inference-engine/main/logo.png" alt="Proxy Inference Engine" style="object-fit: contain; max-width: 50%; padding-top: 20px;"/>
 </p>

-**Proxy Inference Engine (PIE)** is the specialized inference layer developed by The Proxy Company, built upon the foundation of Apple's [MLX framework](https://github.com/ml-explore/mlx).
+The **Proxy Inference Engine (PIE)** is the inference engine developed by The Proxy Company, built upon the foundation of Apple's [MLX framework](https://github.com/ml-explore/mlx).

 It is designed for high-performance inference of language models (including VLMs) on Apple Silicon hardware.

 This engine is the successor to the experimental `mlx-proxy` repository (now archived).